drewm27/speakerrankings/top-recommended-sdcard.md

 ---
 layout: page
-title: Best Bluetooth Speakers with SD Card slot in 2025
+title: Best Bluetooth Speakers with SD Card slot in Nov 2025
 comments: true
 cover-img: "/assets/img/bogasingg4.jpg"
 share-description: "Find the best Bluetooth speakers with SD‑card support.
 Expertly ranked for sound quality, portability & value, so you can play music straight from memory cards."